tefkah/thesis-writing/The FQH 'Plasma' Is Liquid for M<70 and Solid Above.md

 ctime: 20210312121728
 ---

-# The FQH "Plasma" is liquid for m70 and solid above
+# The FQH 'Plasma' Is Liquid for M<70 and Solid Above